 As a renter, this is usually my first step when trying to not only make my apartment seem homey.
-Even just painting one wall the right color or shade can depict the feeling of the room.
-For example, my hand painted stenciled Moroccan and grey accent wall really changed the look of my bedroom when I was doing my January Makeover Challenge.
+Even just painting one wall with the right color or shade can depict the feeling of the room.
+For example, my hand-painted stenciled Moroccan and grey accent wall really changed the look of my bedroom when I was doing my January Makeover Challenge.

 Here is a similar Trellis stencil you can use in your home!